 - Build a robust community of your blockchain users and update them via emails, newsletters, etc regarding safe private key storage practices.

 Finally, it can be said that blockchain is indeed a very revolutionary technology that has merged the whole exercise of consensus-building with the rigor of code.
 A blockchain is as secure as its underlying code.
 Therefore, before going public with your blockchain, run thorough tests and audits for any blockchain security issues.
 As the financial value of your blockchain increases, so does the attacks on it.
-While a blockchain security audit may seem costly, it’s nothing compared to the losses you may face if an unfortunate attack happens on your blockchain-based app.
+While a blockchain security services may seem costly, it’s nothing compared to the losses you may face if an unfortunate attack happens on your blockchain-based app.
 Regular in-depth security audits and pentesting will prevent your blockchain from going defunct in the future.